clayrisser/xray-first-react/README.md

 ## Features

-* Automatically create colors
+* Automatically generates colors to differentiate sections
-* Change different xray views
+* Option to hide content to help zero in on styling
+* Options to show labels of sections

+## Demo

+View live demo at [codejamninja.github.io/xray-first-react](https://codejamninja.github.io/xray-first-react/)

 ## Installation